-When dentists evaluate dental implant candidates, they look at overall, oral, and bone health as well as any pre-existing conditions that require certain medications.
+When our Mile High dentists evaluate dental implant candidates, they look at overall, oral, and bone health as well as any pre-existing conditions that require certain medications.
 You’ll notice that age is not on that list!

-In fact, a study found that implants in people over 65 saw a 91-97% survival rate over the course of 1, 3, 5, and 10 years.
+In fact, a study found that dental implants in people over 65 saw a 91-97% success rate over the course of 1, 3, 5, and 10 years.

 So are dental implants safe for the elderly?
 Yes, but you should notify your Mile High dentist of any pre-existing conditions and medications you take beforehand.
 Also, make sure to follow your dentist’s instructions so you can start eating your favorite foods as soon as possible!